-Our firm is registered under Society's act, are we eligible to apply for BIG scheme?
+17. Our firm is registered under Society's act, are we eligible to apply for BIG scheme?

-No, the legal entity should be a company registered under the Companies Act.
+No, the legal entity should be a company registered under the Companies Act or a Limited Liability Partnership.

-Is DSIR recognition needed to apply for this scheme?
+18. Is DSIR recognition needed to apply for this scheme?